-Introduction to the use of accounting information in decision-making by the management of an organization.
-Topics include financial statement analysis, cost elements and their behavior, cost/volume/profit relationships, full-costing versus variable-costing, responsibility accounting, and capital budget-Prerequisite: AC 111.
+Introduction to the use of accounting information in decisionmaking by the management of an organization.
+Topics include financial statement analysis, cost elements and their behavior, cost/volume/profit relationships, full-costing versus variablecosting, responsibility accounting, and capital budgeting.
+Prerequisite: AC 111.